 I’ve wondered if this could be a fun style of exercise to apply to outdoor tramping and similar scenarios.
 Not necessarily just about stuff you might take, but also how important other aspects of preparation are when compared with each other.

-For example, consider that you’re in a river valley.
+For example, consider that you’re near the bushline, surrounted by dracophyllum.
 A significant incident is about to happen, but you don’t know what.
 You might be injured.
 You might be paralysed in your current location, or not.
-Right now it’s mid morning and the weather is approching blizzard conditions, but during this instant you can’t remember what’s in the forecast, except that it’s autumn.
+Right now it’s late afternoon and the weather is raining lightly, but during this instant you can’t remember what’s in the forecast, except that it’s summer.

 If you didn’t know how many of the items below you’d get to keep, in which order would you rate them, and why?
 Does the ordering change depending on where you are, or what you’ve seen in the forecast?
 Does it make a difference if you’re with a group?